tbmcabee/dice-roll-app/README.md

 * Within this example, I am pulling from the "races" endpoint from the Open5e API service to pull specific category information for each avaiable character race in DnD 5e.
 * These categories include: "Name", "Ability Score Increase", "Speed", "Age", "Alignment", "Size", and"Languages"
 * Once a back-end is implemented, the API requests for this will move there as well.
 However, since these are public endpoints, utilizing no tokens, they are being ran in the front-end for now.
 * When one of the API JSON response keys does not have a value for one of the categories, it is given the "N/A" generic value.

+##### For more information on Open5e API please refer to: https://open5e.com/

 #### Notable Libraries/Frameworks:
 * Vite Tooling